alialaba/frontend-mentor-challenge/easybank-landing-page/README.md

 - using conditional statement to check if the above variable is equal to href window.scrollTo ({top:0, behavior: 'smooth'})
 - using conditional statement to check if above variable not equal '#' and variable startwith '#'then declare var (href) Element.scrollIntoView({behavior: 'smooth'})
+- using conditional statement check (link) contain classList of nav__link